amghannam/Orbit-Calculation/README.md

 In the following example, we compute the orbital distance of a planet whose period is 0.82 years (~300 days) and parent star three times as massive as the Sun:

 ![alt tag] (http://i.imgur.com/9f06FPP.png)

+### Help

+For questions or comments, please email me at amalghannam@crimson.ua.edu.